art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 * `id` *number* - Unique identifier of this resource.
 Taken from the source system.
 * `title` *string* - Name of this resource
 * `is_boosted` *boolean* - Whether this document should be boosted in search
+* `thumbnail` *array* - Thumbnail for showing this entity in search results.
+Currently, all thumbnails are IIIF images, but this may change in the future, so check `type` before proceeding.
 * `description` *string* - Long description of the event
 * `short_description` *string* - Short description of the event
 * `image` *url* - URL to an image representing this event
 * `type` *string* - The name of the type of event
 * `start_at` *ISO 8601 date and time* - Date and time the event begins
 * `end_at` *ISO 8601 date and time* - Date and time the event ends
-* `resource_title` *string* - The name of the resource associated with this event, often the venue in which it takes place
+* `location` *string* - Location of the event (freetext)
 * `exhibition_ids` *array* - Unique identifiers of the exhibitions associated with this work
 * `button_text` *string* - Name of text on the CTA to buy tickets/register
 * `button_url` *url* - URL of the CTA to buy tickets/register